bernierayxu/guide/README.md

 `/src/main/webapp/jQuery`: is the jQuery Lib folder.

+##Important Notes
+- No need to backup all the data.
+- No need to pay for Openshift account
+- Login to Openshift account, and you will see the SSH instruction.
+- Ne

 ##Questions
 If you have any questions regarding how to **USE** this system.
 Please contact tourist guide manager Ken.